KreXor/2d_car_game/README.md

 This is a mario kart clone created in javascript.

-No rights reserved.
+No rights reserved on the code.
 Use it as you will.